-Areas which meet the criteria for Essential Fish Habitat-Habitat Areas of Particular Concern (EFH-HAPCs) for coral, coral reefs, and live/hardbottom include: The 10-Fathom Ledge, Big Rock, and The Point (North Carolina); Hurl Rocks and The Charleston Bump (South Carolina); Gray's Reef National Marine Sanctuary (Georgia); The Phragmatopoma (worm reefs) reefs off the central east coast of Florida; Oculina Banks off the east coast of Florida from Ft.
-Pierce to Cape Canaveral; nearshore (0-4 meters; 0-12 feet) hardbottom off the east coast of Florida from Cape Canaveral to Broward County; offshore (5-30 meter; 15-90 feet) hardbottom off the east coast of Florida from Palm Beach County to Fowey Rocks; Biscayne Bay, Florida; Biscayne National Park, Florida; and the Florida Keys National Marine Sanctuary.
+Areas which meet the criteria for EFH-HAPCs for coral, coral reefs, and live/hardbottom include: The 10-Fathom Ledge, Big Rock, and The Point (North Carolina); Hurl Rocks and The Charleston Bump (South Carolina); Gray's Reef National Marine Sanctuary (Georgia); The Phragmatopoma (worm reefs) reefs off the central east coast of Florida; Oculina Banks off the east coast of Florida from Ft.
+Pierce to Cape Canaveral; nearshore (0-4 meters; 0-12 ft.) hardbottom off the east coast of Florida from Cape Canaveral to Broward County; offshore (5-30 meter; 15-90 ft.) hardbottom off the east coast of Florida from Palm Beach County to Fowey Rocks; Biscayne Bay, Florida; Biscayne National Park, Florida; and the Florida Keys National Marine Sanctuary.
 A summary evaluation of the EFH-HAPC as it relates to the criteria is in Table 4-14.